Society of Composers & Lyricists

 The Society of Composers & Lyricists is an organization founded in 1983 to represent composers and lyricists working in visual media, such as television and film.
 It sought union status in 1984 after the dissolution of the Composers and Lyricists Guild of America, but the National Labor Relations Board denied the bid on the basis that songwriters were independent contractors.
 Another attempt to become a union in the 1990s was also unsuccessful.
 Members of the organization also include orchestrators, arrangers, music supervisors, music agents, music attorneys, music editors, copyists, and audio engineers.

+Chapters

+The Society of Composers & Lyricists operates three chapters outside of Los Angeles.

 Awards

 Since 2020, the Society of Composers & Lyricists has presented annual awards for music in film, television, and other media.

 Ceremonies

 Categories

-Since 2022, the organization presents awards in seven competitive categories:
+Since 2024, the organization presents awards in eight competitive categories: